ConYel/my_site_two/README.md

 You can sway a thousand men by appealing to their prejudices quicker than you can convince one man by logic.
 ― Robert A. Heinlein

+A dying culture invariably exhibits personal rudeness.
+Bad manners.
+Lack of consideration for others in minor matters.
+A loss of politeness, of gentle manners, is more significant than is a riot.
+― Robert A. Heinlein